LOYNO Master Plan: Student Life and Ministry

 - Email: email@example.com

-Whether you are looking to get involved on campus or with specific graduate organizations, Loyola has a lot to offer our student body.
+Whether you are looking to get involved on campus or join a specific graduate organization, Loyola has a lot to offer our student body.
 Check out HowlConnect for a full listing of our student organizations, which are all open to both graduate and undergraduate students.
 Don’t see a student organization that interests you?
 Learn how to start your own student organization!

 Develop Your Skills